Donate during COVID-19

 Tufts Medical Center

 Tufts Medical Center is the primary teaching hospital for the residency program.
-Tufts Medical Center consists of an adult hospital of 415 beds and a pediatric hospital (Floating Hospital for Children) of 128 beds.
+Tufts Medical Center consists of an adult hospital of 415 beds and a pediatric hospital (Tufts Children's Hospital) of 128 beds.
 In this capacity it serves as a major tertiary care referral center for Rhode Island, Maine, Massachusetts, Connecticut, and New Hampshire.
 Call duties are from home.

 Weekly Conference Schedule: